 Now comes the fun part!
 How do you bring the magic of Eric Carle into your home?
 We’ve joined up with some of our favorite bloggers to create a fantastic Resource of Eric Carle Activities for your child.

-We invite you to join our Year Long Virtual Book Club for Kids featuring a different Authors and Themes each week!
+We invite you to join our Year Long Virtual Book Club for Kids featuring different Authors and Themes each week!
+We provide free weekly planners for you and your child!

 Join our Book Club for Kids!
 Learn more about our Weekly Virtual Book Club for Kids!